-💦 Elevate your floss game — because your smile deserves the VIP treatment!
+💦 Elevate your smile game—because your gums deserve the VIP treatment!

 | ASIN | B00HFQQ0VU |